geoscixyz/em/content/maxwell3_fdem/circuitmodel_for_eminduction/mutualinductance.rst

    :scale: 60%
    :name: Concepts_3loops_only_M

-   Conceptual diagram for 3-loops system.
+   Conceptual diagram for circuit model.

 A sinusoidal current in the Loop1 (Tx) generates a primary magnetic field.
 This induces a EMF in the Loop2 (body), which can be written as